AdaCore/training_material/courses/ada_essentials/050_array_types/08-array_aggregates.rst

    A. Cannot mix positional and named notation
    B. Correct - others not needed but is allowed
-   C. Either make :ada:`J` a :ada:`constant` or only use dynamic values
+   C. Either make :ada:`Bar` a :ada:`constant` or only use dynamic values
    D. Overlapping index values (3 appears more than once)

 ------------------------